-Program Description: The University of North Carolina Hospitals offers a one-year fellowship in molecular genetic pathology.
-The program is fully accredited by the ACGME.
-The fellow gains a working knowledge of molecular procedures including in situ hybridization/FISH, DNA sequencing, protein truncation test, DNA/cDNA amplification, Southern blot, tissue microdissection, and array technologies including gene expression profiling and comparative genomic hybridization.
+Program Description: The University of North Carolina Hospitals offers a one year fellowship in molecular genetic pathology.
+The fellow gains a working knowledge of molecular procedures including in situ hybridization/FISH, DNA sequencing, protein truncation test, DNA/cDNA amplification, Southern blot, tissue macrodissection, sequencing (next gen, pyro- and Sanger sequencing), epigenetic tests, and array technologies including gene expression profiling and SNP chips.
 These procedures are applied in a wide spectrum of clinical settings including oncology, inherited disease, infectious disease, HLA-typing, identification, and pharmacogenetics.
-The fellow learns to analyze and interpret molecular data from clinical cases and to compose pathology reports.
-Results are correlated with clinical, morphologic, immunophenotypic, and cytogenetic findings.
-The fellow learns to design and carry out research aimed at understanding the molecular basis of disease and translating fundamental discoveries into improved patient care.
+The fellow learns to analyze and interpret molecular data from clinical cases and to compose concise, informative reports that incorporate correlative clinical, histologic, immunophenotypic, and cytogenetic findings.
+The fellow learns to design and carry out research aimed at understanding the molecular basis of disease and then translating those discoveries into improved laboratory tests.
 Ethical issues, quality assurance, and lab administration are discussed as they relate to clinical practice.
-Consider applying for our combined two-year Surgical Pathology and Molecular Pathology Fellowship Program.
-UNC Hospitals has the longest track record of board certifications among all ACGME-accredited molecular genetic pathology training programs.
+Consider applying for our combined 2-year Molecular and Surgical Pathology Fellowship Program.
+UNC Hospitals has the longest track record of board certifications among all ACGME-accredited molecular genetic pathology training programs nationwide.

 Program Requirements: MD degree.
 AP/CP board eligibility/certification is preferred.

-- Three letters of reference including one from the Program Director of the Residency which the applicant completed or anticipates completing verifying the level of training completed and competency, and two from members of the professional staff of the hospital where the applicant has most recently served.
+- Three letters of reference (one from your Residency Program Director verifying the level of training completed and competency, and two letters from members of the professional staff of the hospital where the applicant has most recently served). .

 - The following two items need not be submitted at the time of application but must be submitted by the time of interview: An official Medical School transcript from the Registrar of the applicant’s School of Medicine.
 (A photocopy is not acceptable.)
 The UNC Hospitals Application for Housestaff Appointment, including the Signed Authorization for Release of Information.